 Ancillary/Hospital HSD3 – Enter the contract name as indicated in HSD3 Detail for all ancillary and hospital contracts.

-Tab Name – Indicate the Tab Name containing the template contract executed between the provider and the applicant.
+Contract Template – Indicate the template contract executed between the provider and the applicant.

 Existing Network – Indicate whether the provider was previously established as a network provider in the applicant’s existing service area.
 (Not applicable for new MA applicants)